Applying to the Master of Science in Nursing: Entry-Level

 - A cumulative G.P.A. of 3.0 or above in all post-secondary coursework.

 - Completion of three specific prerequisite courses at the time of application.
-Three additional prerequisite courses must be completed before enrolling in the Master of Arts in Nursing: Entry Level.
+Three additional prerequisite courses must be completed before enrolling in the Master of Science in Nursing: Entry Level.
 Applicants should have received a "C" or better in each prerequisite course, and maintained a cumulative G.P.A. of 3.0 or above in all prerequisite courses (note: one prerequisite course may be repeated one time, this includes withdrawals).
-For more details, see the prerequisite courses.
+For more details, review prerequisite courses.

 Admissions for this program is competitive.
 Meeting the minimum criteria listed above does not assure admission.
 Each application is reviewed on a holistic basis with broad attention paid to each applicant's goals and experiences.
 The selection process also takes into consideration the composition of each student cohort; the university seeks to enroll a group of students from a variety of backgrounds, with diverse academic and professional interests and life experiences.